-Whilst there is no specific legislation in connection with general office files such as general correspondence, minutes of internal meetings etc, Osprey Housing Group recommends that general files should kept in the office for one year and thereafter should be archived for no longer than 2 years.
-Unless a record of signatures is required, the majority of general office information should be held electronically rather than by hard copy.
+Whilst there is no specific legislation in connection with general office files such as general correspondence, minutes of internal meetings etc, Osprey Housing recommends that general files should kept for one year and thereafter should be archived for no longer than a further 2 years.
+The majority of general office information should be held digitally rather than by hard copy.
 This will avoid any unnecessary storage.

-As per section 12, CCTV records should be kept for no longer that 7 days unless the recording is being used in an investigation.
+CCTV records should be kept for no longer that 7 days unless the recording is being used in an investigation.
 Where this is the case it is suggested that recordings are held for no longer than four years.
 The timescales will also ensure that data and information is manageable and can be stored and accessed effectively.
+See Appendix 2 for further details on CCTV records.